GRANT

 • reference

-The GRANT statement allows granting any RBAC roles to a specific user.
+The GRANT statement allows granting any RBAC roles to a specific user or group.

 Roles can be of the following two types: